-Some common management and ownership exists between one of the Republic general partners and the general partner of Spinnaker.
+Some common management and ownership exists between one of the Republic general partners and the general partner of Spinnaker, and consequently the terms of the combination may have been materially different if no common ownership or management existed.

 H.C.
 Allen, Jr., Frederick M. Smith, II and William Casey McManemin each serve as an officer of SAM Partners, Ltd., one of the general partners of Republic, and of Smith Allen Oil & Gas, Inc., the general partner of Spinnaker.
 As a result of this common management, these representatives participated in the negotiation of the combination exchange ratios for both Republic and Spinnaker.
 These management representatives or their family members own both SAM Partners, Ltd. and Smith Allen Oil & Gas, Inc. and own some limited partner interests in both Republic and Spinnaker.
 Vaughn Petroleum, Ltd., a general partner of Republic that is not otherwise affiliated with SAM Partners, Ltd. or Smith Allen Oil & Gas, Inc., was involved in negotiating the combination exchange ratios on behalf of Republic.
 Vaughn Petroleum, Ltd. is also the general partner of a limited partnership that is a limited partner of Spinnaker.
-However, if no common management or ownership existed between the general partners of Republic and Spinnaker, the terms of the combination might have been different and possibly more favorable to the limited partners of either of Republic or Spinnaker.
+However, if no common management or ownership existed between the general partners of Republic and Spinnaker, the terms of the combination might have been different and possibly more favorable to the limited partners of either Republic or Spinnaker.